0816keisuke/settingMac_byBrew/README.md

 >> https://brew.sh

 ## License
 The source code is licensed MIT.
-The website content is licensed CC BY 4.0,see LICENSE.
+The website content is licensed CC BY 4.0, see LICENSE.